 Our future profitability depends upon our ability to continue monitoring our inventory levels in the distribution channel.
-As of the spring of 2006, after negotiating with our three largest wholesaler customers for a number of years, we have been able to obtain official reports of the amount of our products held in inventory by such wholesaler customers.
+We obtain reports of the amount of our products held in inventory by our wholesaler customers.
 We use these reports as part of our process for monitoring inventory levels in our distribution channel and our exposure to product returns.
 If we lose access to these reports, we may not be able to adequately monitor our inventory levels in the distribution channel.
-As a result of losing our visibility into the distribution channel, inventory levels could build, exceeding market demand and resulting in our incurring significant and unanticipated expenditures to reimburse these wholesaler customers for product returns, which could materially impact our profitability and cash flows.
+The loss of our visibility into the distribution channel could cause inventory levels to build, exceeding market demand and resulting in our incurring significant and unanticipated expenditures to reimburse these wholesaler customers for product returns, which could materially impact our profitability and cash flows in an adverse manner.